Is God Is (film): Production

-In October 2024, it was announced that prinicpal photography began on a film adaptation of Is God Is and that Kara Young, Mallori Johnson, Sterling K. Brown, Vivica A. Fox and Janelle Monáe were cast in the film.
-The project was previously set up at A24 with Scott Rudin producing and A24 financing and distributing back in September 2018.
+In October 2024, it was announced that principal photography began on a film adaptation of Is God Is and that Kara Young, Mallori Johnson, Sterling K. Brown, Vivica A. Fox and Janelle Monáe were cast in the film.
+The project was previously set up at A24 with Scott Rudin producing and A24 financing and distributing in September 2018.

-In January 2025, it was announced that Brown completed his work in the film and that filming had wrapped up.
+In January 2025, it was announced that Brown had completed his work on the film and that filming had wrapped.